 As the temperature drops and autumn sets in, Mother Nature is painting the treetops in vibrant hues of red, orange and gold, and many people are planning their leaf-viewing vacations.

-Peak time: Foliage season is already underway in the region, per SmokyMountains.com's map.
-The region may be at or near its peak by the middle of September, and it'll be past its peak by the start of October.
-Southern Maine and the northern parts of Vermont and New Hampshire will be past their peak by the end of September.
+Peak time: There are a few patchy areas in the Northeast where leaves have already started to change, per SmokyMountains.com's map.
+The region may be at or near its peak by early October, and it'll be past its peak by late in the month.
+The northern parts of New York and Vermont will be past their peak by the middle of October.

 Where to go: Walden Pond in Concord, Massachusetts, inspired Henry David Thoreau, and when you see the autumn's colors reflected in the water, you'll understand why.
 The Catskills and Adirondacks are classic foliage destinations where you can catch several leaf peeping tours or simply wander among the vivid, leafy boughs on your own.
 Hike to the top of Hogback Mountain in southern Vermont and you'll be rewarded with a 100-mile view of orange, scarlet and gold.
 The small town of Medfield, Massachusetts, is a quiet destination off the beaten path where you can walk six miles of footpaths through the gorgeous foliage at Rocky Woods State Reservation.
 New Hampshire's White Mountain National Forest guarantees spectacular leaf viewing each year.
 Climbing the tallest mountain on the U.S. Atlantic coast at Acadia National Park will get a stunning view of the color-splashed landscape.

-Peak time: Some parts of the Southeast will have minimal to patchy color changes by the middle of September.
+Peak time: Some parts of the Southeast will have minimal to patchy color changes by the middle of October.
 If you give it a few more weeks, swatches of Virginia, North Carolina and Tennessee will be at their peaks.
-However, most of the region won't start to peak until around Oct.
-15, with the southernmost areas not peaking until the end of October.
+However, most of the region won't start to peak until early November, with the southernmost areas not peaking until the middle of the month.

 Where to go: You'll never fail to get breathtakingly colorful views with a trip to Great Smoky Mountains National Park — there's a reason it's among America's most visited national parks.
 If you're looking to get a tour of what the Southern states have to offer, check out Alabama's Fall Color Trail, which will take you from the scenic views of Oak Mountain State Park to Cheaha State Park, the highest point in the state at 2,407 feet above sea level.
 The overlook at South Carolina's Caesars Head State Park offers one of the most stunning views of autumn in the Appalachians, and a hike to nearby Raven Cliff Falls offers an ideal photo opportunity where water cascades down the dramatic 400-foot falls surrounded by fall colors.
 The city of Asheville, North Carolina, is a great stop if you crave a hip urban setting surrounded by gorgeous foliage.
 Georgia's Chattahoochee-Oconee National Forest always has spectacular views for leaf peepers.
 Arkansas' Ozark Mountain Region also promises an array of crimsons, yellows and oranges that offers many stunning photo opportunities.

-Peak time: Like some parts of the Northeast, the Midwest is already experiencing some partial foliage changes.
-Those areas — the northern portions of Michigan, Wisconsin and Minnesota — will peak by the middle of September.
-The rest of the region is expected to peak around the end of September and first couple of weeks in October.
+Peak time: Like some parts of the Northeast, the Midwest is already experiencing some slight foliage changes.
+Those areas — the northern portions of Michigan, Wisconsin and Minnesota — will peak by early October.
+The rest of the region is expected to peak later in October.

 Where to go: Michigan's Upper Peninsula is home to some of the most gorgeous fall foliage in the country, framing the area's more than 200 different waterfalls in a backdrop of spectacular color.
 Just 20 miles from downtown Cleveland, Ohio, sits Cuyahoga Valley National Park, a 33,000-acre preserve where you can spot bald eagles and other birds nestled among the leaves.
 The Illinois River Road National Scenic Byway offers the opportunity to see autumn's splendor from a variety of viewpoints — from scenic bluffs to glistening waterways.
 Missouri's Katy Trail is the nation's longest rails-to-trails bike path, and it'll take you through small towns and farmland and give you breathtaking views of the Midwest's fall foliage.

-Peak time: The northernmost states in the region won't begin to really change up the colors until near the end of September.
-By Oct.
-8, most areas in the region will be at their peaks.
-About half of Texas won't peak until the end of October, however, well past the rest of the region's foliage pinnacle.
+Peak time: The northernmost states in the region won't begin to really change up the colors until near the middle of October.
+About half of Texas won't peak until early November, however, well past the rest of the region's foliage pinnacle.

 Where to go: They may be called the Black Hills, but this area of South Dakota is blanketed in a variety of colors every autumn.
 Leaf peepers looking for an overview of what the area has to offer should take a drive along the Spearfish Canyon Scenic Byway.
 Montana's Glacier National Park offers breathtaking views at all times of year, and fall is no different.
 Although the park is home to many evergreens, you'll also see bright yellows and crimsons, which creates a stunning contrast among the greens.
 Nestled in the Missouri River bluffs in northeastern Nebraska, Ponca State Park offers gorgeous landscapes dotted with fall colors and the Lone Star State has more to offer than just cacti — Lost Maples State Natural Area is a great place to see some of fall's best oranges and yellows.